cloudmesh-community/book/chapters/prg/python/python-install.md

 $ pip install pip -U
 ```

-## Install Python 3.9 via Anaconda
+## Install Python 3.9 via Anaconda or Miniconda

 We are not recommending ether to use conda or anaconda.
 If you do
 so, it is your responsibility to update the information in this
 section in regards to it.

-:o2: We will check your python installation, and if
-you use conda and anaconda you need to work on completing this section.

-### Download `conda` installer
+To install python with Miniconda, you will first need to install it.

-Miniconda is recommended here.
-Download an installer for Windows, macOS,
+You can download an installer for Windows, macOS,
 and Linux from this page: <https://docs.conda.io/en/latest/miniconda.html>

-### Install `conda`

 Follow instructions to install `conda` for your operating systems: